Streets-Data-Collaborative/Bus-Lambda/README.md

 - The page should ask you to `Allow for Location`.
 Please allow.
 - The page should then return your current location.

-This is v 0.1 of the client page that will send the `CLIENT_LOCATION` to the AWS API Endpoint.

 ### Further Reading